Generation of renormalized quadratic coefficient in Landau theory: Implications for specific-heat jump calculations in high-temperature superconductors: Model Development and Methodology

-The primary reason for the failure of the Landau theory is the disregard for spatial fluctuations, which is already implicit in the assumption of a spatially uniform order parameter.
-The renewal of Landau's theory facilitates an ongoing development of a renormalization process for quadratic and quartic coefficients.
-This process does not challenge the previous findings in terms of structure; instead, it encourages us to reassess our understanding of mean-field approaches.
-To account for spatial fluctuations, the OP should be treated as a tensor field instead of a mere constant.
-In the context of a second-order phase transition, when cooling material, the OP increases continuously from zero, starting at the proper critical temperature $T_c$.
-By using a functional integral over an OP $\phi(\textbf{r})$ locally and continuously represented, one may describe the partition function of any material near $T_c$.
-The extended nature of critical fluctuations in such circumstances allows us to consider $\phi(\textbf{r})$ as an average of the localized magnetic moments in a lattice model over several lattice spacings \cite{24}, we can formulate the Ginzburg-Landau free energy functional for high-$T_c$ superconductivity in the absence of an external field as follows \cite{36}:
+The relative temperature distance from $T_{c_0}$ is defined as $\tau = \frac{T - T_{c_0}}{T_{c_0}}$, which contrasts with the analogous quantity evaluated at the true critical temperature $T_c$.
+The primary limitation of Landau theory arises from its neglect of spatial fluctuations, which results from assuming a spatially uniform OP.
+The refinement of Landau's theory enables the development of a renormalization process for the quadratic and quartic coefficients.
+This process does not alter the structural conclusions of previous results but prompts a reassessment of mean-field approaches.
+To incorporate spatial fluctuations, the OP should be modeled as a tensor field rather than a constant.

+During a second-order phase transition, as the material is cooled, the OP increases continuously from zero, beginning at the true critical temperature.
+Employing a functional integral over a locally and continuously represented OP $\phi(\textbf{r})$ allows for the description of the partition function of materials near $T_{c_0}$.
+The extended nature of critical fluctuations in these conditions justifies interpreting $\phi(\textbf{r})$ as an average of localized magnetic moments in a lattice model over several lattice spacings \cite{Kleinert}.
+Consequently, the Ginzburg-Landau free energy functional for high-$T_c$ superconductivity in the absence of an external field can be formulated as follows \cite{HohenbergKrekhov, roger, Ausloos, roger5}:
-The coefficient $\mathcal{C}$, similar to $b$, is also weakly dependent on temperature and pressure and can be calculated from microscopic theory for a specific system \cite{37}.
-Every physical system can be described by an appropriate choice of coefficients in Landau's expansion, provided that a sufficiently large number of terms and physical considerations are taken into account.
-A problem arises when evaluating exactly specific thermodynamic parameters in the Ginzburg-Landau model.
-In the framework of this paper, interactions are treated following a Gaussian approximation \cite{4}, but fluctuations in the system are treated precisely by accounting fluctuation corrections to the quadratic coefficient following the transformation \cite{32, 33, 37}

-Through this transformation corresponding to a Hartree-Fock-type approximation \cite{4}, the auto-coherent quantity $\Sigma(d, T)$ enables a qualitative comparison of the results obtained for different values of the dimension $d$. $\eta$ is a renormalization constant that takes into account the intrinsic nature of the system.
-This quantity represents a free energy barrier between metastable and lower free energy states, resulting from mode-mode interactions, without considering long-range interactions \cite{34}.
-The replacement of the standard quadratic coefficient is made in the free energy functional of Eq.
-(8) in the associated partition function without taking into account an external field.
-The transformation of Eq.
-(9) leads to a non-linear temperature law of quadratic coefficients through the following Keumo-Landau non-linear polynomial equation \cite{4, 32, 33, 38}